ThoughtWorksInc/stonecutter/README.md

 When the VM has started, access the virtual machine by running:

     vagrant ssh

-The source folder will be located at /var/stonecutter
+The source folder will be located at `/var/stonecutter`

+After initial setup you will need to run:

+    cd /var/stonecutter
+    npm install

+This will take a while (upwards of 10 minutes).

 [Vagrant]: https://www.vagrantup.com